Conduit Conduit

 Data Purpose Lawful basis (GDPR)

-Webhook configuration Operate the service you signed up for Contract
+Webhook settings Operate the service that you signed up for Contract

-Delivery logs Help you debug failures and meet operational/security needs Contract and legitimate interest
+Delivery logs Help you debug a failure, and meet operational and security needs Contract and legitimate interest

-Audit log Record security and configuration changes for your review and account protection Contract and legitimate interest
+Audit log Record security and settings changes for your review and account protection Contract and legitimate interest

 Cookies (session, CSRF) Keep you signed in and prevent CSRF attacks Strictly necessary